Auckland University of Technology: South campus

 AUT opened South Campus (formerly Manukau Campus) in 2010, creating the first university campus based in the region.
 It offers undergraduate and postgraduate degrees in business, computer and information sciences, education, health sciences, year 1 of law, as well as sports management and science.
-South Campus hosts its own library, student lounges, student information centre, course information centre, computer labs, wireless network, and café.
+South Campus hosts an oral health clinic and the perioperative practice simulation suite along with its own library, student lounges, student information centre, course information centre, computer labs, wireless network, and café.
 The campus also boasts astro turf courts with tennis, basketball, netball, volleyball, touch, and soccer equipment available for hire.

 In 2016, the university invested significantly in the construction of the Mana Hauora (MH) Building.
 Construction of MH was completed in December 2016, and was officially opened by Prime Minister Bill English in March 2017.
 As the largest building on campus, MH is now the new heart of the campus and incorporates a number of sustainability design features.
 In 2017, three awards were given in recognition of the new MH Building at the New Zealand Institute of Architects (NZIA) Auckland Regional Awards.